BKP: An R Package for Beta Kernel Process Modeling: Statistical Foundation

-This approach mimics the local likelihood method of \citet{Fan1998LocalMLE}, where data are reweighted based on distance to the target point in the input space.
-And, the choice of kernel parameters is driven by empirical risk minimization rather than posterior inference.
-Thus, BKP is best interpreted as a nonparametric, Bayesian-inspired smoothing framework. \end{remark}
+Combining this local likelihood with the beta prior yields the conjugate beta posterior in \eqref{eq:BKP_model}.
+This construction is analogous to local likelihood estimation \citep{Fan1998LocalMLE}, where observations are reweighted according to their distance from the target input.
+Thus, although the BKP update leverages beta-binomial conjugacy, it differs from a fully specified Bayesian stochastic-process model.
+Moreover, kernel parameters are selected by empirical risk minimization rather than by posterior inference.
+BKP is therefore best interpreted as a Bayesian-inspired, probability-scale smoothing framework based on local-likelihood conjugate updating. \end{remark}

-\begin{remark} One prominent advantage of the closed-form updating scheme is its light burden of computational complexity.
-Fitting the BKP model involves $\mathcal{O}(n^2)$ operations for computing the kernel matrix, in contrast to the $\mathcal{O}(n^3)$ operations typically required by Gaussian process regression.
-While, evaluating the posterior at a new location requires only $\mathcal{O}(n)$ kernel computations. \end{remark}
+\begin{remark}[Pointwise prediction cost] For fixed kernel hyperparameters, computing the BKP conjugate posterior at a new input location requires $\mathcal{O}(n)$ kernel evaluations and weighted aggregations, because the update in \eqref{eq:BKP_model} is available in closed form.
+The overall cost of model fitting, including LOOCV-based hyperparameter tuning, is discussed in Section~\ref{sec:model-selection}. \end{remark}